-- Traveling to and from an appointment for a -service authorized by your provider, - Picking up prescriptions and medical supplies.
+- Traveling to and from an appointment for a -service authorized by your provider, or - Picking up prescriptions and medical supplies.

 IEHP DualChoice allows you to use a car, taxi, bus, or other public/private way of getting to your non-medical appointment for services authorized by your provider.
-IEHP DualChoice uses Call the Car to arrange for non-medical transportation.
+IEHP DualChoice uses American Logistics Company to arrange for non-medical transportation.
 We cover the lowest cost, non-medical transportation type that meets your needs.